URL has been copied successfully!

 • USMLE (MDs): A three-step examination assessing medical knowledge and clinical skills.
 Step 1 tests basic sciences, Step 2 tests clinical knowledge and skills, and Step 3 tests patient management.
 All steps must be passed within 10 years, with no more than three attempts per step.

-• COMLEX-USA (DOs): A three-level examination for osteopathic physicians, similar in structure to the USMLE, with an emphasis on osteopathic principles.
+• COMLEX-USA (DOs): The three-level examination for osteopathic physicians, similar in structure to the USMLE, with an emphasis on osteopathic principles.
 Same time and attempt limits apply.

 • NBPME (Podiatrists): A three-part examination covering podiatric medicine and surgery.